-The next digital marketing trend you’ll see in 2021 is an elevated patient experience.
+The next digital marketing trend you’ll see in 2021 for the healthcare industry is an elevated patient experience.
 Previously, if a patient had a question or wanted to know more about your services and procedures, they would schedule an appointment and come into the clinic.

 However, with COVID-19 restrictions, most people prefer to find answers to their questions online.
 In addition, any payment or patient portal issues that were easily resolved at the front desk must now be resolved by the patients themselves.

 This can be frustrating for patients who are less than tech-savvy and may be a dealbreaker for healthcare facilities with poor experiences.